BAR HARBOR INSTRUMENTAL PROGRAM 2026

 This spectacular campus provides just the right setting to nurture your skills in a musical environment that's challenging, but non-pressured.
 All participants interact directly with each of our faculty members.
 With a cap of six ensembles, and a faculty of master teaching artists, participants are assured of a personalized experience and individualized attention.

-In addition to (and complementing) participation in three daily ensembles (Jazz, Brazilian and Afro-Cuban), our program includes:
+In addition to, and complementing, participation in three daily ensembles (Jazz, Brazilian and Afro-Cuban), our program includes:

 -